AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

    :align: center
    :class: rez-diagram

-The digram shows the following operations occurring:
+The diagram shows the following operations occurring:

 * Rez takes the user's request, and runs it through the dependency solver.
 The solver reads packages from the package repositories in order to complete the solve;